OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 [Add role]

 Now we provide the package details.
-In Module 2 we uploaded our package to the built-in feed.
-The Octopus interpreted the Package ID from the name of the package.
+In Module 2 we uploaded a package to the built-in feed.
+Octopus interpreted the Package ID and version number from the file name of the package.
+We can search for the Package ID here.

 [Select RandomQuotes package from builtin feed]